rantao-ds/LA-Renter-Housing-Commute-Analysis-2015-2024/variable-selection-details.md

 The `n_hh` variable identifies the number of household members in a multi-person household (including the head), regardless of their relationship with the head.

 In family and roommate households, `n_hh` identifies the total number of family or roommate members (including the head).

-In mixed households, `n_hh` identifies the total number of both family and roommate members (including the head).
+In mixed households, `n_hh` identifies the total number of household members included in the analytical group.

 The `family_size` variable counts only the household members who share a family relationship with the head in mixed households.
 Roommates are not included.